barryclark/jekyll-now/_posts/2017-08-03-firefly-amp.md

 I recently built a FireFly Tube Amplifier based off of [Doug Hammond's original design](http://ax84.com/index.php/oldprojects.html?project_id=firefly).

+This will be a multi-part series, as I intend to build an enclosure for the amplifier, as well as a speaker cabinet sometime in the near future.

 I'd like to briefly document the process followed, the tools required, and the issues I ran into.

 **_Disclaimer: This project can be potentially fatal, proceed at your own risk!_**